: 7 pm

 'Created Equal: Freedom Riders'

 This film tells the terrifying story of white and black volunteers who rode a bus into the Deep South, risking assaults and arrest as white local and state authorities ignored or encouraged violent attacks.
-Professor Edward Schmitt of the University of Wisconsin-Parkside will will show selected excerpts from the film and moderate a post-screening discussion.
+Professor Edward Schmitt of the University of Wisconsin-Parkside will show selected excerpts from the film and moderate a post-screening discussion.

 This is the third in a series of four films the Society is hosting to commemorate the 50th anniversary of Mississippi Freedom Summer and the 1964 passage of the Civil Rights Act.
 The final film in the series, 'Slavery by Another Name,'